 If your audience is viewing your video but not always sharing it, you might have to search outside your existing audience and find an external audience that would appreciate your video.
 Look into groups on Facebook or search hashtags on Twitter to find an audience that enjoys the theme or topic of your video.
 Reddit is a great source to use to get your video in front of a large audience.
 Find an appropriate subreddit on Reddit to post your video, but make sure your post follows the subreddits rules.

 The trick to getting a lot of video views when you are creating video content is to find and develop your unique audience.
-Learn how we created unique videos for our client and brought them over 10,000 views.
+Learn how we created unique videos for our clients and brought them over 10,000 views.
 It almost never happens overnight, but you have to create and develop your audience over time.
 Remember, consistency is key.
-Create and post videos on a consistent basic, and constantly reach out and try to expand your audience.
+Create and post videos on a consistent basis, and constantly reach out and try to expand your audience.